-Quality is largely aligned to the coding language/Rapid Application Development (RAD)/technical tools to build the Product.
-Quality is owned by the Development team to ensure that the product is of the maximum quality.
-These quality standards can be subjective, and also data-driven.
+Quality and/or best practicesQuality is more aligned with the coding language or RAD/technical tools to build the Product.
+The developer owns the quality to ensure the Product is of the maximum quality.
+These quality standards can be subjective and data-driven.

 - Defined coding standards (like identified in tools – FxCop etc..)

-- Test- Driven Development
+- Test Driven Development